andrzejolszak/picat-blazor-monaco-ide/README.md

     % If possible, please include the contents of the JS console log after you have triggered the error (F12, or Developers tools in most browsers)

 ## Caveats:
-- Currently only tested on Windows.
+- Currently only tested hosting on Windows.
 Though it's built on .net core, so should be possible to build for Linux/Mac with minimal or no code changes.
 If you want to contribute a non-Windows build or a Windows Docker image for the server, please send me a PR or a link to your builds.
 - Currently the Web API compiler service comes bundled with the Windows compiler - using on Linux/Mac would require the respective compiler version to be included.
 As a sidenote, the service implementation is very simple it's just a HTTP server that forwards request parameters to the compiler and returns the compiler outputs - it would be definitely possible to rewrite it in another language in an evening or two.
-- Currently the Web API compiler service is not safe to be exposed on the network where anybody can run arbitrary code on it.
+- The Web API compiler service contain no safety mechanisms, and will allow any code to be executed.
+This means it obviously should not be exposed on untrusted networks.
 Please only use on localhost or on trusted networks.